lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

     believe, is a major strength of our study since previous literature using other fatty acid fractions (e.g. phospholipid) generally only investigate proportions but do not report on or measure the concentration.
-Concentration data ara more technically challenging to quantify in the lab and so it is understandable why large cohort studies do not measure these data.
+Concentration data are more technically challenging to quantify in the lab and so it is understandable why large cohort studies do not measure these data.
 Using both concentration and proportion, we can identify what specific role the absolute size and specific proportion of individual NEFA have on the risk for diabetes.